nenad0707/TodoApp/README.md

 ![Azure Infrastructure](./docs/azure-infrastructure.png)

+## ⚠️ Note

+The Azure resources used in this project are temporary as they are part of an Azure Cloud Sandbox which was purchased temporarily.
+Please ensure to replace these resources with your own before deploying the project.

 ## Azure Scripts 📜

 The project includes Azure scripts for deploying the infrastructure and the application.
 The scripts use the Azure CLI and PowerShell.